nemild/smart-contract-best-practices/smart-contracts.md

 Unexpected state manipulation reentrant attack can occur when another function G in the contract shares the state of the current calling function F.

-So, let’s imagine an attacker starts off by calling function F. It has an external call in it, which the attacker then uses to call function G. Since F & G share state, calling G, can manipulate the behaviour in F. By the time F is finished, the attacker might have manipulated state by calling G without function F being aware of it.
+An attacker starts off by calling function F. It has an external call in it, which the attacker then uses to call function G. Since F & G share state, calling G, can manipulate the behaviour in F. By the time F is finished, the attacker might have manipulated state by calling G without function F being aware of it.

 This is one of the attacks that was done on the DAO.
 When splitting function was called, right at the end (after the external call), the token balances were zeroed out.
 However, before that was done, the attacker reentered and transfer out his balance to another address, basically then letting the split function zero out an account that already has zero funds in it.
 This allowed the attacker to again call the splitting function in multiple transactions, as long as he kept transferring the tokens around before the final split.

 ((code snippet))

-To protect against this, the recommendation is again to make sure that any state changes that are to be applied needs to happen BEFORE the attacker can come in and manipulate the state.
+To protect against this, ensure that any state changes happen BEFORE the attacker can come in and manipulate the state.

-If there are more than 2 functions that share the state, it can be seen that an attacker can potentially wreak massive havoc.
-Whether an attacker is actually able to gain financially from an attack, is a separate question from an attacker rendering a contract unusable by abusing its state.
+If there are more than 2 functions that share state, an attacker can cause substantial damage.
 Functions that do not share any state, are safe from this attack (even if state changes happen after the external call).
 It is not generally a safe pattern, so it is still recommended to do state changes before doing any external calls even if no functions share states in your contract.

 A non-example? ((insert here))
 ```